peepo5/ppmo-site/public/offline/_COMPLETE/md/en-3.0-main.md

 Sexual desire is the most powerful of human desires.
 People who are driven by this desire—in a positive, constructive sense—can “channel” it to develop keenness of imagination, courage, willpower, persistence, and creative ability that are all but unknown at other times.

+If you waste this energy on masturbation, you cannot harness this sexual energy, unable to transmute it into creative and physical goals.

 The desire for sexual expression is inborn and natural.
 The desire cannot, and should not be submerged or eliminated.
 But it should be given an outlet through forms of expression which enrich the body, mind, and spirit of man.
 If not given this form of outlet, through transmutation, it will seek outlets through purely physical channels.
 It is easier to direct human nature, than to suppress or attempt to destroy it.
 This is also why sexual energy should NEVER be feared - because you can harness it to become a greater being.

 When harnessed, and redirected along other lines, this motivating force maintains all of its attributes of keenness of imagination, courage, etc., which may be used as powerful creative forces in literature, art, or in any other profession or calling, even including the accumulation of wealth.